Melvin95/Music-Generation-LSTM-RBM/README.md

 # Music-Generation-LSTM-RBM

-Machine learning model to generate polyphonic classical piano pieces.
+A Machine learning model to generate polyphonic classical piano pieces.
 Built with TensorFlow.

-Training weights and corpus a bit too large to upload.
+Training weights were a bit too large to upload.

-A more detailed description in FinalPaper.pdf in repositiory.
+A much more detailed discussion of the architecture used, experiments conducted, results and shortcomings is documented [here] (FinalPaper.pdf).